stevavoliajvar/stop_cloudflare/tool/iscloudflarebot.md

 **2**.
 The bot will detect it.

-If you post above sentence and delete it immediately, the bot will not notice it so `keep your toot at least 6 hours`.
+- If you post above sentence and delete it immediately, the bot will not notice it so `keep your toot at least 6 hours`.
+- If your account is not famous, your toot might not get delivered to the bot instance.
+Your toot should appear on [this public timeline website](https://ieji.de/public).

 **3**.
 After that, you will no longer receive any replies.
 Congratulations.